breandan/kotlingrad/README.md

 val sum = Vec(`2`, 1, 2) + add                   // Does not compile
 ```

 A similar technique can be applied to [matrices](src/main/kotlin/edu/umontreal/kotlingrad/dependent/MatExt.kt) and higher-rank tensors.
+[A demonstration](src/main/kotlin/edu/umontreal/kotlingrad/dependent/MatDemo.kt) is provided for shape-safe matrix operations.

 &lowast; It is unknown whether first-class dependent types are required for types which depend on runtime values.
 Several less powerful type systems are able to perform arbitrary computation in the type checker.
 As specified, Java's type system is known to be [Turing Complete](https://arxiv.org/pdf/1605.05274.pdf).
 It may be possible to emulate dependent types Java by taking advantage of this fact, although it is unclear whether such an approach would be computationally tractable, considering the practical limitations noted by Grigore.